Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 I just feel generally better in addition to not having those other things.
 I feel like that’s a miracle.
 It’s the first time I’ve started to feel somewhat normal.

 I still get lymph pain in my neck and in my spleen.
 Nobody can really explain that because they say, “They’re shrunk, and they’re small.”
-They say maybe it’s just the illness is still active in there.
+They say maybe it’s just the illness still active in there.

 That’s the main thing that I still deal with, which is a physical challenge when it’s happening and also a bit of a mental health challenge.
 It’s constantly reminding you that it’s there.
-I have some fatigue yet, but but I’ve improved a lot.
+I have some fatigue yet, but I’ve improved a lot.

 Inspired by Nadia's story?

 Share your story, too!

 1st Symptoms: Nosebleeds (unrelated) led to blood work, revealing high WBCs

 Treatment: Clinical trial, Gazyva (obinutuxumab) and steroids, Jakafi (ruxolitinib), Inrebic (fedratinib), Reblozyl (luspatercept)